-The competent authority of the home Member State shall, without delay, take all appropriate measures to ensure that the payment institution concerned remedies its noncompliance and takes measures to avert the risk of non-compliance.
+The competent authority of the home Member State, after having evaluated the information received, shall, without delay, take all appropriate measures to ensure that the payment institution concerned remedies its non-compliance and takes measures to avert the risk of non-compliance.
 The competent authority of the home Member State shall communicate those measures to the competent authority of the host Member State without delay.

 4. Where the competent authority of the host Member State considers that the competent authority of the home Member State has not fulfilled its obligations to ensure continued compliance with Title II, it may refer the matter to EBA and request its assistance in accordance with Article 19 of Regulation 1093/2010.
-In that case, EBA shall carry out its binding mediation in accordance with that provision, and all the competent authorities involved shall defer their decisions pending the conclusion of the binding mediation.

 EBA may also assist the competent authorities in reaching an agreement on its own initiative in accordance with the second subparagraph of Article 19(1) of that Regulation.
-In that case, EBA may carry out its binding mediation in accordance with that provision, and all the competent authorities involved shall defer their decisions pending the conclusion of the non-binding mediation.
+In either case, the competent authorities involved shall defer their decisions pending a resolution under Article 19 of that Regulation.